1-Arrow-1/IL-2-Great-Battles-Rank-Promotion-Mod/README.md

         * If the player fails to promote after a configurable number of consecutive attempts, a forced promotion is granted automatically.
         * AI pilots get promoted based on thresholds (no chance-based approach)
 	* Displays in-game pop-ups featuring promotion ceremonies.
 	* Generates personalized PNG certificates (German, US, Soviet, and British styles) and a png of the complete promotion popup for each promotion a player earned.
-Pictures are saved in the game's <Career folder>
+Pictures are saved in the game's "Career" folder
  	* Tested with game version 5.506b

 ⸻